-If you got harmed in a car crash or hurt by a defective drug or medical product in North Carolina–or, worse, witnessed a loved one suffer due to another party’s negligence/carelessness–you have more important things to deal with than your own psychological bugbears.
+If you were harmed in a car crash or hurt by a defective drug or medical product in North Carolina–or, worse, witnessed a loved one suffer due to another party’s negligence/carelessness–you have more important things to deal with than your own psychological bugbears.

 Now is the time for action.

 If you haven’t yet retained a North Carolina personal injury or defective drug or product lawyer, you need to research firms, ASAP.
 If your finances are a mess in the wake of a massive medical bill, you need to deal with that, stat.
-If you’re an injured caretaker, and you have dependants who need you for sustenance and shelter, you need to find child care help immediately.
-And so on and so forth.
+If you’re an injured caretaker, and you have dependents who need you for sustenance and shelter, you need to find child care help immediately.

-But once you’ve plugged the dam, so to speak, consider tackling the psychological issues related to the accident/defective-device-related injury, sooner than later.
+But once you’ve plugged the dam, so to speak, consider tackling the psychological issues related to the accident/defective-device-related injury, sooner rather than later.

 In particular, pay attention to the way you talk to yourself.
 Studies of so-called “self talk” hold surprising and scary findings.
 For instance, the vast majority of our thoughts, the vast majority of the time, are negative thoughts.
 This mental chatter — to the effect of: “my body feels tight here” or “I really should have written XYZ in that email, instead of ABC” — can constitute a debilitating drumbeat of bad news that creates tension, drains your energy, and steals focus from important tasks.

 Some other studies provide even more shocking revelations.
-When people go through different experiences–driving cars, getting stuck in traffic, taking showers, love making, etc–their internal monologues don’t stop going.
-The extent to which they can tune out these monologues and just pay attention to whatever they’re doing–eating a fine meal, merging in traffic, whatever–is the extent that they feel happier.
-If/when you can, put your self talk on hold and just “be in the moment.”
+When people go through different experiences–driving cars, getting stuck in traffic, taking showers, love making, etc.–their internal monologues don’t stop going.
+The extent to which they can tune out these monologues and just pay attention to whatever they’re doing–eating a fine meal, merging in traffic, etc.–is the extent that they feel happier.
+If/when you can, put your self-talk on hold and just “be in the moment.”